Invitation to contribute

 Dictionary entries require contextualisation of the topic.
 They are usually broader in scope than more narrowly focussed research articles.

 The editors encourage the submission of images (photographs, drawings etc.) that support the text.
-Please note the requirements as outlined below.
+Please note requirements as outlined below.

 Send ideas and topics for one or more entries to the editors of the Dictionary.
 Very briefly tell them about your expertise and the proposed entries.
 Use the following addresses:

-For Australian topics contact Dorothy Kass:
+For Australian topics contact Craig Campbell:

 For New Zealand topics contact Jenny Collins: